 If you’d held the Roth 401(k) for five years or longer and a triggering event has occurred, rolling the funds over to a Roth IRA (of any age) allows you to withdraw the funds at any time, for any purpose, without tax.

-Photo by DAVIDClick the link to pick up a copy of An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+Photo by DAVIDThe latest edition of A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
+If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.